 Upon acceptance into the program, you will be required to provide emergency contact information as part of your Participation Agreement form, provide your cell phone number and join any electronic group communication apps used by your program, such as GroupMe or WhatsApp.

-Before you depart, Kristin Martindale, administrative coordinator, will provide you with emergency contact numbers and hotel details that you can share with family and friends.
+Before you depart, Kristin Martindale, administrative and program coordinator, will provide you with emergency contact numbers and hotel details that you can share with family and friends.
 We encourage you to communicate directly with your friends and family to let them know you have arrived, and to direct them to the Field Notes blog so they can follow along with your travels.

 The Media School will enroll you in the State Department’s Smart Traveler Enrollment Program, which provides emergency communications and support to U.S. cititzens traveling abroad.